 The first important thing to know is that you will not lower your own credit score by checking it yourself.
 Checking your credit score is a good thing, and you should be doing it without fear.

-It’s a good idea to check your credit score and report at least once a year.
-This way, you’ll always know that the information held is correct and that no inaccuracies are causing you any harm.
+It's a good idea to check your credit score and report at least once a year.
+This way, you'll always know that the information held is correct and that no inaccuracies are causing you any harm.
 It is also useful to check your credit score and report before making any credit applications.
-This way, you can see if you’re in good shape or if you have any work to do before putting the applying.
+You can see if you're in good shape or if you have any work to do before applying.

 There are two types of searches that can take place on your credit report.
 These are known as soft searches and hard searches.
 The reason that checking your credit score doesn't lower it is because this is classed as a soft search.

 Soft searches do not affect your credit score.
 In fact, the only person who can see that a soft search has taken place is you.
 Lenders can not see this information on your credit report.
 For you, the information is visible for between 12 and 24 months.

 Soft searches don't have an impact on your credit score as you are not actually applying for credit.